ConcealNetwork/conceal-explorer/README.md

 #### Installation

-1) It takes data from daemon turtlecoind.
+1) It takes data from daemon conceald.
 It should be accessible from the Internet.
 Run conceald with open port as follows:
 ```bash
 ./conceald --enable-cors="*" --enable_blockexplorer --rpc-bind-ip=0.0.0.0 --rpc-bind-port=11898
 ```